spose-ws/spose-ws.github.io/prog.md

 *The new format will not affect our proceedings, which will be published as Springer LNCS proceedings.*

+**All times indicated below are British summer time (BST).
+A slot indicated for 09:00 will thus start at 10:00 in middle Europe (MEST), for example**

 # Program (Friday, Sept.
 18)

 SPOSE 2020 will be held in conjunction with [ESORICS 2020](https://www.surrey.ac.uk/esorics-2020).
 SPOSE-sessions will take place on Friday, Sept.
 18.